-Funding Amount: \$30,875 Revenue Increase
+Funding Amount: \$30,875 revenue increase Base or One-time: Base New FTEs: No

 The School Resource Officer (SRO) program places officers in schools to handle calls for service that originate in and around the school, and to engage students and teachers to proactively prevent crime and provide a safe learning environment.
 The Boise Police Department (BPD) tracks calls for service by school and uses this data to allocate officers throughout the Boise and West Ada School Districts.
 Other police divisions provide services to schools including youth-oriented curriculum and classes.